-These delicious little fat bombs are protein packed and have become staples in our house!
-They are nutty and chocolatey, they melt in your mouth.
+One of the staples in my house are these ketogenic chocolate truffles.
+These delicious little fat bombs are protein packed too!
+They are nutty and chocolatey and they melt in your mouth.
 I love having mine as dessert after a meal with a cup of coffee.

 I'm not sure where the original recipe came from, but we have modified it since and I will be sharing with you the recipe we now use every week.
 I hope you will enjoy them as much as I do.